IgniteUI/indigo-design-docfx/en/components/input.md

 ### Types

-The Input come with or without a helper text and provides choice between four distinct types e.g. line style for a more airy or border style for a more structured perception on solid color backgrounds.
-The boxed style is most appropriate when the Input is placed on top of an vivid image to improve readibility of its content.
+The Input comes with or without a helper text and provides choice between four distinct types, e.g. line style for a more airy style or border style for a more structured perception on solid color backgrounds.
+The boxed style is most appropriate when the Input is placed on top of an vivid image to improve readability of its content.

 ![](../images/input_no-helper.png)
 ![](../images/input_helper.png)